Gladwell-Dev/Gladwell-Dev/README.md

 -  Developed data-driven projects using SQL and analytical tools.
 -  Designed and managed relational databases (MySQL & PostgreSQL).
 -  Managed to develop Mobile & Web Applications .
--  Macro Projects , such as Banking systems , API's , School management systems and more.
+-  Micro  Projects , such as Banking systems , API's , School management systems and more.

 ## Certificates
 Mpumalanga Artificial intelligence Hackathon || 2024 - 3rd Place.